mentasuave01/ETHGlobal-Buenos-Aires/README.md

     }
 ```

+### Incentives

+Liquidity searchers: Actors that see value on migrate and lock liquidity (Protocols Ecosystems or Fandom community).

+Liquidity Pro: Actors that held liquidity (Victim protocol users).

 ### Betting

 When an attack is created the direction is not yet specified, meaning that attacker and victim protocols are specified but origin and destination of the funds (direction of the liquidity stream) are still pending do be defined.
 The resolution of the bet defines the direction of the attack.
 The bet allows to the users to bet 'for' or 'against' depositing reward token, the bet outcome is determined by the direction with higher value deposited.